 4. Use (good) new technology

-Since you’re a sales leader, your email and voicemails are undoubtedly filled with prospecting calls from someone pitching you the latest sales technology, like Spiro’s AI-Powered CRM.
+Since you’re a sales leader, your email and voicemails are undoubtedly filled with prospecting calls from someone pitching you the latest sales technology, like Spiro’s Proactive Relationship Management Platform.
 Some of this tech is redundant or perhaps not highly effective, but some of it is brilliant and you’d be remiss to not adopt it for your sales team.
 Many software solutions do a great job of identifying a problem that you might not even know you had, and then eliminating it completely.
-Spiro focuses on several problems, including allowing your sales reps to focus on selling instead of updating the CRM, and using predictive artificial intelligence to let them know which deals are the most likely to close and therefore which ones should be called next.
+Spiro focuses on several problems, including allowing your sales reps to focus on selling instead of updating their outdated CRM, and using predictive artificial intelligence to let them know which deals are the most likely to close and therefore which ones should be called next.

 5. Focus everybody only on things that move the needle